-A. Verbal Confrontation/Provocation: A student shall not approach another person in a confrontational, provocative or bullying manner.1 This will include attempts to intimidate or instigate another person to fight or commit other acts of physical aggression.
+A. Verbal Confrontation/Provocation: A student shall not approach another person in a confrontational, provocative or bullying manner.
+This will include attempts to intimidate or instigate another person to fight or commit other acts of physical aggression.
 (This may be a Tier I or II infraction.)

 B. Fighting: The exchange of mutual aggressive physical contact between students, with or without injury, is prohibited.
 (The first violation of this rule shall be a Tier II infraction and will result in no more than an out-of-school suspension of five days, so long as it does not result in injury or disruption to the educational environment.
 Subsequent violations (cumulative 6-12 grades), or those that cause injury or a disruption, shall be a Tier III infraction.)
-Self defense is the act of shielding yourself from being hit.
-Hitting a person back is not self defense; it is retaliation that will be considered fighting.
-The appropriate response to a Rule 26B violation shall be determined by school administrators in light of the circumstances, such as the location of the fight, the number of students involved, and the number of individuals in the location when the fight began.
+A student who is physically attacked may act in self defense without consequence.
+Self defense is defined as the act of shielding oneself from being hit and enabling oneself to get free from the attacker in order to prevent a fight and to notify school authorities.
+It is not self defense to hit the attacker back and participate in the fight.
+This action is retaliation that will be considered fighting.
+Administrators will have the discretion to recognize the need for self defense on an incident-by-incident basis.

-C. Threatening/Intimidating: A student shall not threaten to strike, attack or harm any student or cause another student to become fearful by intimidation, through any medium, including threats made in person, on the telephone and/or in writing, that pose a safety risk to the school environment.
-The Tier will be determined by the level of risk presented by the threat, whether the threat could reasonably be carried out and whether the threatened person is made fearful.
+C. Threatening/Intimidating: A student shall not threaten to strike, attack or harm any person or cause another person to become fearful by intimidation, through any medium, including threats made in person, on the telephone and/or in writing, that pose a safety risk to the school environment.
+The tier will be determined by the level of risk presented by the threat, whether the threat could reasonably be carried out and whether the threatened person is made fearful.
 This rule violation could be considered a Tier I, II or III infraction and may include but is not limited to intimidation through the use of gang paraphernalia.